bloominstituteoftechnology/React-Testing-Contact-Form/README.md

   In order to complete your mission for today, you will need to write tests to help you feel confident in shipping this component.
 Below is a _general_ outline of how to accomplish this.

   -[x] **Part 1: Logging functionality/disfunctionality** 1.
 Take a good amount of time to use the form.
 Find out what behaviors you expect, and any you don't expect.
 (Don't fix unexpected behaviors yet.
 We want our test to show us what's wrong in the UI, then fix the behavior - we'll walk you through that down below)

     Expect:
       Input:
         Placeholders for each input.
-        Required for important inputs
+        Validation required for important inputs
       Validation:
-        Make sure the appropriate type if being used ex. email
-        Make sure minimum maximum lengths are appropriate Submit Button:
+        Make sure the appropriate type of information is being input. ex. email Make sure minimum maximum lengths are appropriate Submit Button:
         Submit works with enter (onSubmit)